varnish/Varnish-Book/varnish_book.rst

    The code-base is kept as self-contained as possible to avoid introducing out-side bugs and unneeded complexity.
    As a consequence of this, Varnish uses very few external libraries.

-   At the moment of writing this book, Varnish Cache is supporting the following Linux distributions:
+   At the moment of writing this book, Varnish Cache is supporting the following operating systems and Linux distributions:

    - Debian Linux 7 (wheezy)
    - Debian Linux 8 (jessie)